Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Discussion

 \subsection{Comparison with State-of-the-Art Methods}

 In this subsection, we draw comparisons with the studies referenced in \ref{comparision}.

-In comparison to De Assis et al.'s work \cite{bib11}, which achieved an accuracy of .954 on the CIC-DDoS 2019 dataset, the proposed CNN model significantly outperforms it across all categories, showcasing its distinguished performance for the task of DDoS attack detection.
+Compared with De Assis et al.'s work \cite{bib11}, which achieved an accuracy of 0.954 on the CIC-DDoS 2019 dataset, the proposed CNN model significantly outperforms it across all categories, demonstrating its strong performance for DDoS attack detection.
 While efficient, their model demonstrated less accuracy when tested on datasets with more variety of attacks and volume such as the dataset used in this research.

 Concerning Shaaban et al.'s work \cite{bib14}, no specific efficiency or performance ratings were reported for comparison.
 The proposed CNN model in this study contributes to the existing research landscape by providing a robust and high-performing solution for DDoS attack detection, demonstrating its potential applicability in various cybersecurity contexts.